 A band, a magician and a singer

 “If Mahomet can’t come to the mountain, I said to myself, why not move the mountain to Mahomet?
-Thirty minutes later I stood in the presence of one William W. Barclay, Commissioner from the Philippines to the Panama-Pacific Exposition. … I explained to him that I had a friend over in San Quentin who was very anxious to hear the Philippine Band, but who, for obvious reasons, wouldn’t be able to get over to San Francisco before the Exposition closed.
+Thirty minutes later I stood in the presence of one William W. Barclay, Commissioner from the Philippines to the Panama-Pacific Exposition.
+I explained to him (someone in) San Quentin was very anxious to hear the Philippine Band, but who, for obvious reasons, wouldn’t be able to get over to San Francisco before the Exposition closed.
 ‘And it occurred to me,’ I said, ‘that maybe I might be able to borrow the band and take it over to him.’
-For a moment or two Mr. Barclay just looked at me. … (He agreed and said) there would be no terms.”
+For a moment or two Mr. Barclay just looked at me.
+(He agreed and said) there would be no terms.”

 The reporter arranged for a steamer to transport the band on Sunday then suddenly realized nothing had been coordinated with the prison’s staff.

 “One thousand men in prison garb were in the yard.
 And in one corner they had built a stand for the band and benches for the men to sit on.
-And the Philippine Band outdid itself that day.
-The reason was that what it was giving it was giving without price.
-Its only pay was the light that came up from the faces of the men below and the cheers that arose at the close of each number.
-And Miss Turner sang so that her beautiful soprano voice must have gone out to the bay where the seagulls were. …
+The Philippine Band outdid itself that day (because) it was giving without price.
+(The band’s) only pay was the light that came up from the faces of the men below and the cheers that arose at the close of each number.
+And Miss Turner sang so that her beautiful soprano voice must have gone out to the bay where, (heard by) the seagulls.

 “And Houdini gave them everything he had and told them he was sorry the warden wouldn’t let him show them how he broke out of prison cells and freed himself from handcuffs.
 Altogether it was a wonderful afternoon.
-I suppose the man who wrote to me was in the crowd, but although I was permitted to mingle freely with the prisoners, he gave no sign of his presence.
-I remember that a lot of the men shook hands with me and I remember, too, that I was very glad for myself and everybody. … Anyway, at 4:30 o’clock on that same Sunday afternoon we tied up again at the Exposition wharf. … And if you ever want to borrow a band or anything else in the world for a really good purpose, go right on out and borrow it!
-It can be done.”
+I suppose the man who wrote to me was in the crowd, but he gave no sign of his presence.

 World-famous stage actress Sarah Bernhardt and Houdini both performed at San Quentin, a few years apart, but they didn’t meet until years later.